tasleemulhaq035-lgtm/Fraction-Solver/README.md

 ## 🎨 UI / UX Design
 This app does not use standard, rigid Kivy components.
 The interface was engineered from the ground up:
-* **Custom Navigation Bar:** Uses custom Kivy Canvas drawing to create "floating" navigation icons.
+* **Custom Navigation Bar:** Uses custom Kivy Canvas drawing to create "floating" navigation tabs.
 * **Active State Highlighting:** Selected tabs feature a sleek, dynamic Deep Orange (`#D35400`) pill-shaped background that automatically scales to `1.6x` width for a premium native-app feel.
 * **Absolute Light Theme:** A custom `LightBoxLayout` forces a pure, crisp (`#F4F6F9`) background, completely overriding Kivy's default dark textures.
 * **Dynamic Geometry:** Buttons automatically calculate their own corner radius based on screen size, ensuring they always remain perfectly proportioned pills/circles and never stretch into strange ovals.